Myra-pmrev1285 December 15, 2019

 - Editors can create new documents, and upload files, and remove documents.

-- Deleted documents and files altered from the web are archived so previous versions of a file can be retreived by a sysadmin (not by the user at this time).
+- Deleted documents and files altered from the web are archived so previous versions of a file could be retrieved if needed.

 - Web documents are edited "in place" over the web by editors.